Bob's Blog

 "The program totally backfired.
 People thought ELIZA was intelligent, they were confiding in the machine, revealing personal issues they would not tell anyone else.
 Even my secretary asked me to leave the room so she could be alone with the computer.
 They called me a genius for creating it, but I kept telling them that the computer was not thinking at all."

 The researchers referred to this as "The ELIZA Effect".
-But Charles Babbage, who had developed designs for programmable mechanical computing devices based on the Jacquard loom starting in the 1820s, had noticed the tendency to understand mechanical operations in psychological terms.
+But that observation was almost a century and a half late.
+Charles Babbage, who had developed designs for programmable mechanical computing devices based on the Jacquard loom starting in the 1820s, had noticed the tendency to understand mechanical operations in psychological terms.

 The Lunatics are Running the Asylum